-I made these cookies a few days ago using the recipe from my friend Nur’s newly launched blog in Turkish.
-I posted the picture bragging about my accomplishment on AZ Cookbook’s facebook page.
-Requests for English and Azerbaijani translation ensued soon after, which was expected, I think not because the picture was grand (you see the same picture here), but because “cheese” in the name of the cookies made everyone wonder how they taste - cheese, hmm.
-I would have wondered too.
-You can enjoy these delicious savory treats with a cup of hot sweetened tea, with a glass of cold milk, or just plain - good all the way.
+I made these cookies a few days ago using the recipe for savory cheese cookies from my friend Nur’s newly launched blog in Turkish.
+I posted the picture on AZ Cookbook’s facebook page, bragging about my accomplishment.
+Requests for the recipe ensued soon after, which was expected, I think, not because the picture was grand (you see the same picture here), but because “cheese” in the name of the cookies made everyone wonder how they taste.
+Cheeeeeese, hmmmmmm.
+I would have wondered, too.
+You can enjoy these delicious savory treats with a cup of hot sweetened tea, with a glass of cold milk, or just plain.
+Good all the way.
 Nur, thank you for the recipe!

 Savory Cheese Cookies